Here is all you Need Know About Headphone Sensitivity [Guide]

 Most often, we humans listen to a range of about 60 and 80dB and for the daring among us 90dB.
 On average most headphones have a sensitivity rating of about 100dB (see headphone sensitivity comparison chart above).

 When a headphone is said to have higher sensitivity, It guarantees better driver performance without using that much power.
-However, using a headphone with high sensitivity at high volumes would also cause damage to the headphone’s drivers and your ears.
-Depending on the headphone, the sound might also get distorted at the high volumes.
+However, using a headphone with high sensitivity at high volumes would also cause damage to the headphone drivers and your ears.
+When headphone drivers are blown, headphones volume will lose over time.
+Depending on the headphone, the sound might also get distorted at high volumes.

 Low sensitivity headphones are the opposite of high sensitivity headphones.
 Though they require more power to drive, these are more durable headphones than higher sensitivity ones.
 This is because even when supplied with more power they do not damage the driver unit.

 A high power supplying device (headphone amplifier) will be required to get better sound reproduction with lower sensitivity headphones.